bswaby/Touchpoint/README.md

 </details>

 ### 🚗 [FastLaneCheckIn](https://github.com/bswaby/Touchpoint/tree/main/TPxi/FastLaneCheckIn)
-This is a streamlined check-in interface designed for large events (100–2500+ attendees).
+This streamlined check-in interface is designed for large events (100–2500+ attendees).
 The core goals are:

 1️⃣ Be fast for large crowds
-2️⃣ Always work towards a zero-error state
+2️⃣ Always work towards a <b>zero</b>
 3️⃣ Communicate clearly with both staff and attendees.

 The app is intentionally minimal and is optimized for use by individuals or teams handling alphabetically segmented lines (A–F, G–L, etc).
-Users can select one or more Involvements that have an active meeting for the day.
+Users can select one or more Involvements with an active meeting for the day.

 2️⃣ 🆕 Recent Updates
 - 6/5/2025: Added Email Notification feature.
 When a person checks in: